ESG Topics A-Z

 Approach

 PepsiCo understands the concerns around pesticides and takes them seriously.
-In recognition of these concerns, evolving regulations and the importance of responsible pesticide use to our business and stakeholders, we established a cross-functional Global Pesticide Council comprised of senior leaders across key functions to evaluate pesticide issues and direct the Company’s policies and programs.
+In recognition of these concerns, evolving regulations and the importance of responsible pesticide use to our business and stakeholders, we established a cross-functional Global Pesticide Council (GPC) comprised of senior leaders across key functions to evaluate pesticide issues and direct the Company’s policies and programs.
 The work is structured around five key areas:

-- Pesticide usage
+- Pesticide usage in sourced crops

 - Risk assessment